patriciogonzalezvivo/eyeo16/README.md

 <img data-src="imgs/efectomariposa.gif" height="800px">

 Note:
-The kinect was new back in those days, and I did a realtime simulation of the different spheres of an ecosystem,
+The kinect was new back in those days, and I did a realtime **simulation of the different spheres of an ecosystem**,

 --

 <!-- .slide: data-background="#000000" -->

-<div class="video fit" data="videos/efectomariposa-00.webm" ></div>
+<div class="video" data="videos/efectomariposa-00.webm" ></div>

 Note:
-programmed in such a way that the ecosystem suffers if people interact with it in an aggressive way... **Then they had to wait until the system regained balance to interact with it again.**
+programmed in such a way that the ecosystem suffers if people interact with it in an aggressive way...
+Then they had to **wait until the system regained balance** to interact with it again.
-This forced a gentle experimentation with the system
+This forced a **gentle experimentation with the system**.

 --